robfletcher/votething/backlog.md

 ## Basic functionality

-* User can log in & register
+* Logged in user can vote on a public poll
+   * Only one vote per user
+   * Generate poll URL nicely

 * User can create a public poll
    * Must be logged in
    * Creates poll with unique url

-* User can vote on a public poll
+* User can register
-   * Only one vote per user (logged in or cookie)

 * User can create an invite-only poll
    * Only people on invite list can vote